Agfa-Gevaert

+The company began as a dye manufacturer in 1867.
+In 1925, the company merged with several other German chemical companies to become chemicals giant IG Farben.
+AGFA was reconstituted (as a subsidiary of Bayer) from the remnants of IG Farben in 1952.

-Agfa film and film cameras were once prominent consumer products.
-However, in 2004, the consumer imaging division was sold to a company founded via management buyout.
-AgfaPhoto GmbH, as the new company was called, filed for bankruptcy after just one year, and its brands are now licensed to other companies by AgfaPhoto Holding GmbH, a holding firm.
+Agfa photographic film and cameras were once prominent consumer products.
+In 2004, the consumer imaging division was sold to a company founded via management buyout.
+AgfaPhoto GmbH, as the new company was called, filed for bankruptcy after a year, and its brands are now licensed to other companies by AgfaPhoto Holding GmbH, a holding firm.
 Today Agfa-Gevaert's commerce is 100% business-to-business.